What is an Assessor?

 If you are unable to file using the online filing tool or would prefer to submit your declaration as an attachment to a secure email, please follow the steps outlined on our Business Personal Property Information page.

 - For information on property taxes and property values during COVID-19, please view this note from the assessor regarding property taxes and values (PDF).

-- The last day for a late submission of a Business Personal Property Declaration Schedule is September 1, 2020.
-(No Late Penalty for 2020)
+- The last day for Business Personal Property Declaration Schedule is April 15, 2021.